oldrich-s/musicope/README.md

 All the views consist of plugins.
 Each plugin is contained in separate folder.
 Let's take [scenes][20] plugin as an example.
 Each plugin consists of [_interfaces.ts][21] which defines the interface of the plugin Class.
 Each plugin further contains [_load.ts][22] file which loads all the plugins of the specified interface.
 Whenever you create a plugin for a specified interface, place your plugin reference into the respective *_load.ts*.

 Others than that it is about studying the code :).
-If you have any question, you are welcome to the Musicope [forum][8].

 [1]: https://github.com/musicope/game/tree/master/src/Musicope/website/game
 [2]: https://github.com/musicope/game/tree/master/src/Musicope/website/list
 [3]: https://github.com/musicope/game/blob/master/src/Musicope/website/game/_params/_interfaces.ts
+[4]: localhost:8080/game/index.html?c_songUrl=../songs/sample/Unknown%20Artist%20-%20Korobeiniki-Tetris%20Theme%20Song.mid&
 [5]: https://github.com/musicope/game/blob/master/src/Musicope/website/game/_params/basic/defaults.ts
 [7]: https://github.com/musicope/game/issues
 [9]: http://jazz-soft.net/